 Indicator Status (R/Y/G) Identify specific strategies and action steps implemented to support progress for each Demonstrable Improvement Indicator.
 Provide point in time trend data such as BoY, MoY and EoY benchmarks used to measure and track cohorts to determine progress made.
 Provide evidence of impact and measurable contributive value of specific, applied methods on instruction, student learning, and rates of proficiency in ELA and Math.
 Describe how the data trends for this reporting cycle will inform future action steps.
 Include a description of any adjustments made to the Continuation Plan and corresponding data used to inform the adjustment, as applicable.
 Provide hyperlinks, inclusive of evidence, such as data, information, and/or related documents.
-Such must be made publicly available prior to submitting this report. grade-level contents; develop a plan for Tier 2 instruction; and create student groupings for intervention.
+Such must be made publicly available prior to submitting this report.
 Our professional developed committee developed a walkthrough tool designed to provide teacher feedback that aligns with the CIC priorities and strengthens instructional delivery.
 Students are asking questions and engaging in self-reflection.
 Teacher provides adequate modeling and practice opportunities required for mastery.
 Students have opportunities to engage in Accountable Talk.
-Evidence of opening activity Evidence of closing assessment Evidence of personalizing learning Evidence of teacher collecting data throughout lesson Student progress is monitored through a variety of formative assessments and documents toward mastery Students receive timely and specific feedback
+Evidence of opening activity Evidence of closing assessment Evidence of culturally relevant teaching Evidence of teacher collecting data throughout lesson Student progress is monitored through a variety of formative assessments and documents toward mastery Students receive timely and specific feedback